Cryopreservation: History

 One early theoretician of cryopreservation was James Lovelock.
 In 1953, he suggested that damage to red blood cells during freezing was due to osmotic stress, and that increasing the salt concentration in a dehydrating cell might damage it.
 In the mid-1950s, he experimented with the cryopreservation of rodents, determining that hamsters could be frozen with 60% of the water in the brain crystallized into ice with no adverse effects; other organs were shown to be susceptible to damage.

 Cryopreservation was applied to human materials beginning in 1954 with three pregnancies resulting from the insemination of previously frozen sperm.
 Fowl sperm was cryopreserved in 1957 by a team of scientists in the UK directed by Christopher Polge.
 During 1963, Peter Mazur, at Oak Ridge National Laboratory in the U.S., demonstrated that lethal intracellular freezing could be avoided if cooling was slow enough to permit sufficient water to leave the cell during progressive freezing of the extracellular fluid.
 That rate differs between cells of differing size and water permeability: a typical cooling rate around 1 °C/minute is appropriate for many mammalian cells after treatment with cryoprotectants such as glycerol or dimethyl sulphoxide, but the rate is not a universal optimum.

-On April 22, 1966, the first human body was frozen—though it had been embalmed for two months—by being placed in liquid nitrogen and stored at just above freezing.
-The elderly woman from Los Angeles, whose name is unknown, was soon thawed out and buried by relatives.
+On April 22, 1966, the first human cadaver was frozen—it had been embalmed for two months—by being placed in liquid nitrogen and stored at just above freezing.
+The cadaver was that of an elderly woman from Los Angeles, whose name is unknown, and was soon thawed out and buried by relatives.

-The first human body to be frozen with the hope of future revival was James Bedford's, a few hours after his cancer-caused death in 1967.
-Bedford is the only cryonics patient frozen before 1974 still preserved today.
+The first human corpse to be frozen with the hope of future resurrection was James Bedford's, a few hours after his cancer-caused death in 1967.
+Bedford's is the only cryonics corpse frozen before 1974 still frozen today.